AW-2021/PlatonicClub-website/README.md

 ## Header

-<div align="justify">The header is divided into two parts, vertically stacked on eachother.
+<p align="justify">The header is divided into two parts, vertically stacked on eachother.
 The top section includes the search bar, user info, wishlist and shopping cart.
-The bottom section includes the logo, and links to the five main pages namely, Home page, About page, Shop page, Orders page and Account page.</div><br>
+The bottom section includes the logo, and links to the five main pages namely, Home page, About page, Shop page, Orders page and Account page.</p>

   - The account button shows the customer their account details like username and email etc. and has the logout button too.
   - The Account+ has two sub categories of login and register, which allow a customer to either login with another account if they have one or register a new account with the store.

 ![header](screenshot_images/header.png)

-## Additional Information

 ## Technology